Ow1onp/Ow1onp/README.md

 - 🔭 Currently working on: **EasyChat**
 - 🌱 Learning all about: Artificial Intelligence, C#, and Algorithms
 - 👯 Looking to collaborate on: Open source projects that make the world a better place
-- 💬 Ask me about: Anything tech, or why I think Python and C/C++ are the best!
 - 📫 How to reach me: [Contact me via 爱发电](https://afdian.net/a/Gakkiopl)

 ## 🚀 My Projects